-In this paper we present results using two simulated test images being sampled from MRF model using a Gibbs sampler [7], with K = 3 and K = 5 classes, where we have added three levels of Gaussian noise with standard deviation of 18, 25 and 52, respectively (Fig. 1).
+In this paper we present results using two simulated test images being sampled from MRF model using a Gibbs sampler[7], with K = 3 and K = 5 classes, where we have added three levels of Gaussian noise with standard deviation of 18, 25 and 52, respectively (Figure 1).
 Figure 2 illustrates the comparative results from the application of the two methods to each noisy image.
-Two evaluation criteria have been used for the comparison study: a) the maximum attained value of the MAP objective function (Eq.
-(4)) and b) the classification (segmentation) error defined as the percentage of mis-classified pixels.
+Two evaluation criteria have been used for the comparison study: a) the maximum attained value of the function Q{MAP} (Eq.
+(5)) and b) the classification (segmentation) error defined as the percentage of mis-classified pixels.
 Therefore, for each image segmentation problem we provide two diagrams that illustrate the performance of the models according to the above two criteria for several values of the β parameter.
-These results, demonstrate that our approach provides a better maximum of the MAP function.
-Moreover, it provides significantly better segmentation accuracy, since the mis-classification ratio is considerably lower in our approach, especially for high levels of noise.